datstartup/ubuntuopenbox/lessons/course.md

 Use the command `obconf` to open obconf, then change the theme.

-## 3. Chang Gtk theme, cursor theme
+## 3. Change Gtk theme, cursor theme

 Again, User-specific themes can be installed in `~/.local/share/themes` or in `~/.themes`.
 So, Openbox theme, Gtk theme, and cursor theme will go there.